-We will hold a special meeting of the stockholders of INTERVU at 10:00 a.m., local time, on $\,$, 2000, at [location] for the following purposes:
+We will hold a special meeting of the stockholders of INTERVU at 10:00 a.m., local time, on April 20, 2000, at the La Jolla Marriott, 4240 La Jolla Village Drive, La Jolla, California for the following purposes:

 - 1. To consider and vote upon a proposal to approve the merger agreement among INTERVU Inc., Akamai Technologies, Inc. and Alii Merger Corporation, under which Alii Merger Corporation will be merged with and into INTERVU and each outstanding share of INTERVU common stock will be exchanged for 0.5957 shares of Akamai common stock, and each outstanding share of INTERVU preferred stock will be exchanged for 0.5957 shares of Akamai common stock for each share of INTERVU common stock into which that share is convertible, and to approve the merger; and - 2.
 To transact such other business as may properly come before the special meeting or any adjournment or postponement of the special meeting.